emwords: In a nutshell …

 Editing research theses

 This is what emma specialises in.
-We edit PhD, Masters and Honours theses and dissertatiions for students who are either native speakers of English or who have English as a second language.
+We edit PhD, Masters and Honours theses and dissertations for students who are either native speakers of English or who have English as a second language.
 If necessary, we add help with some of the more problematic aspects of English grammar, such as verb tenses, correct usage of words, picking the right preposition for correct meaning, using the articles a, an and the correctly, and many more.
 We can help set a PhD candidate up for writing articles in good, readable English later.
 If a thesis is for a PhD in Australia, together we need to follow the guidelines set out in the IPEd (Institute of Professional Editors) website at www.iped-editors.org > About editing > Editing theses.

 All emma editors are experienced in both Australian thesis editing conventions and those of the United States and other English-speaking countries.
 Universities following the Australian convention have an agreement with IPEd that editors will copyedit or proofread (as necessary) but not do substantive editing.
 We will discuss this with the student when contact has been made.